AbhilashPoshanagari/Causal_Alpha/README.md

 # Causal_Alpha

-# MLOps Pipeline for Stock Market Data Processing and Forecasting

 ## Overview
 This document outlines the MLOps architecture for real-time stock market data processing, storage, transformation, model training, and forecasting.
 The pipeline leverages Kafka, MongoDB, FastAPI, WebSockets, and MLFlow for seamless integration and deployment.